t2ym/thin-hook/README.md

     - `Stack` class object is a brancheable linked list with `push/pop` operations
       - The branching feature of `Stack` is not utilized for now
   - Call `hook.hookCallbackCompatibilityTest()`
+  - Attach MutationObserver to audit URLs in DOM mutations
+    - Block `blob:` URLs except for downloading to local files
   - Hook global objects
     - Via
       - `hooked = hook[name](Symbol.for('__hook__'), [[name, { random: name === 'Node' }]], 'method')`